-Google features Shopping Actions ads prominently within search, and seems to favor them in search engine results page (SERP), where they often appear in the top spot.
-When a Shopping Actions ad appears on the SERP, consumers will notice the product is branded with “Google Express” rather than the retailer’s brand.
-Once a consumer clicks on this ad, they are taken to a Google Express product page which features the retailer’s brand and also displays similar items sold by other retailers that participate in the program.
+Google features Shopping Actions ads prominently within search and seems to favor them in search engine results pages (SERPs), where they often appear in the top spot.
+When a Shopping Actions ad appears on the SERP, consumers will notice the product is branded with a “Buy on Google” tagline and shopping cart icon displaying Google’s colors rather than the retailer’s brand.
+Once a consumer clicks on this ad, they are taken to a Google Shopping product page, which features the retailer’s brand and also displays similar items sold by other retailers that participate in the program.

 What It Means for Your Business:

-Reporting is also limited, compared to the insights retailers receive in Google Shopping and paid search.
-Shopping Actions provides high-level dashboard reporting that analyze retailers’ data at three levels–all stores and fulfillment centers, a single store or fulfillment center, or a product and top product categories.
-These dashboards include data on average order value, average number of items per order, sales, fulfilled orders, lost sales, fill rate, and more.
+There are some limitations to Shopping Actions, such as reporting capabilities.
+Shopping Actions provides high-level dashboard reporting that analyzes data at three levels–all stores and fulfillment centers, a single store or fulfillment center, or a product and top product categories.
+These dashboards include data on average order value, average number of items per order, sales, fulfilled orders, lost sales, and fill rate., and more.